hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The man of wax is punctual, so he says,
 >
-> Altho' he keeps your shoes to mend, ten days.
+> Although he keeps your shoes to mend, ten days.
 >
 > Jem.
 Punctuality is sometimes taken ill,
 >
 > I mean when traders promptly bring their bill.
 >
-> Tho' we've in traders pointed out deceptions,
+> Though we've in traders pointed out deceptions,
 >
 > Yet I know some for whom I'll plead exceptions;
 >